vlandham/captain_z/out/captain_z.md

 Our story begins, as most pirate stories do, in the dark.

-The low glow of a lamp, running out of oil, is the only light about.
-The stars and moon covered by the angry clouds of a dark and stormy sky.
+The low glow of a lamp, running out of oil, was nearly the only light about.
+The stars and moon up above helped a bit, but its darkest, as they say, just before the dawn.

-This lamp shines its light on a little dirt path between the rocks.
-The path goes up through the cliffs of a forlorn and bare little rock of an island.
-The cliffs, the rocks, the path, and a few palm trees are about the only things on this island - apart from the treasure, that is.
+This lamp shined its light on a little dirt path between the rocks.
+The path went up through the cliffs of a forlorn and bare little rock of an island.
+The cliffs, the rocks, the path, and some palm trees were about the only things on this island, apart from the treasure.

-And it is because of this treasure that our pirate friend is here on this little island tonight as well.
-Though friend might not be the word to use for such a terrible figure as this one.
+And it was because of this treasure that our pirate friend was here on this little island that night.
+Though, friend might not be the word to use for such a mean figure as this one.

-The little lamp she holds gives us a glimpse at her face.
-A jagged scar runs across it - starting at the left ear and painting a crooked Z through the nose, before ending at the other side of her chin.
+The little lamp she held gave a glimpse of her face.
+A jagged scar ran across it, starting at the left ear it painted a crooked Z across her eye, and ended at her nose.
+She held up a map and looked closely at the markings on it.

-Her mouth is turned down in a deep frown.
-Her eyes, look like two pieces of coal - black and smoldering - as they stare out into the darkness.
+Her mouth was turned down in a deep frown of concentration.
+Her eyes, looked like two pieces of coal, black and smoldering, as they stared down at the scrap of paper that might get her to that treasure she was so keen on finding.

-And of course, her grand feathered captains hat covers her matted brown hair - dirty and braided into knots and hooks.
+The feathered captains hat on her head casted a shadow on the map as she leaned in.
+The hat covered her matted hair, dirty and braided into hooks and knots.

+She made a decision about which way to go, rolled up the map, and started back up the trail.

-This is our hero, as it were: Captain Sophia Zephyr.
+This is our hero, as it were, Captain Sophia Zephyr.

 Though Captain Z doesn't start this tale as a hero.
 She starts it, as you might expect from such a story, as a pirate!
-An especially mean and especially terrible, no-good villain of a pirate.
+An especially crafty no-good villain of a pirate.

 But, there is a chance she might not stay that way.